jojobear13/shinpokered/README.md

   - The default state of the gamma shader can be changed with any gameboy rom header editor
   - Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code
 - Added an option to make the overworld run in 60fps
-  - Press SELECT on the opion menu to go to the extra menu, and there you can toggle 30 or 60 under "FPS"
+  - Press SELECT on the option menu to go to the extra menu, and there you can toggle 30 or 60 under "FPS"
   - This feature is more of a proof-of-concept and is still kinda rusty
   - Takes advantage of double-speed CPU mode when played as a GBC game
 - Text with zero frame delay can be toggled from the extra menu under "INST.
 TXT"